Stochastic gravitational wave background anisotropies from inflation with non-Bunch-Davies states: Primordial power spectra with non-Bunch-Davies states

-For a nearly-scale-invariant case, we employ the following ansatz:\footnote{Here, we assumed a pure imaginary $\beta^{(s)}_k$.
+As we mentioned before, DECIGO can potentially test a nearly scale-invariant spectrum.
+Thus, as the minimum setup for the case of DECIGO, we consider a nearly flat spectrum by employing the following ansatz:\footnote{Here, we assumed a pure imaginary $\beta^{(s)}_k$.
 This is because the scale-invariant case with a pure real $\beta^{(s)}_k$ yields a leading-order contribution of $\mathcal{O}(B^2)$ in Eqs.~(\ref{eq: block-bogoliubov-1}) and~(\ref{eq: block-bogoliubov-2}).
 As will be explained later, one has $B\ll1$ due to the backreaction constraint.
 Therefore, we need a pure imaginary $\beta^{(s)}_k$ that leads to the leading-order contribution of $\mathcal{O}(B)$ in Eqs.~(\ref{eq: block-bogoliubov-1}) and~(\ref{eq: block-bogoliubov-2}).}

 where $B$ is real and constant.
 In this case, the last term in Eq.~(\ref{eq: tilt-tensor}) is zero, and the spectral index of the tensor power spectrum is given by the slow-roll parameters.